TalkingQuickly/talkingquickly.github.io/_drafts/2021-01-02-debian-dev-environment-for-remote-vscode.md

 The area which is still most problematic is filesystem performance.
 This is less an issue with Docker and more an issue with shared folder performance with virtual machines generally being substantially slower than native filesystem access.

 This problem is most notable when working with large projects, especially projects with many large files.
 [This post](https://www.jeffgeerling.com/blog/2020/revisiting-docker-macs-performance-nfs-volumes) provides an excellent summary of the key alternative approaches available for Docker for Mac and their performance characteristics.
 I tried all of these and Docker Sync (which is an amazing project in itself) yielded reasonable performance but with some admin complexity and reliability issues.
-It was mainly this quest for better docker performance on OSX that led me to switch to the approach outlined in this post.
+It was mainly this quest for better docker performance on MacOS that led me to switch to the approach outlined in this post.

 When using VSCode to develop remotely (either locally via Virtualbox or remotely on a cloud VM), we are operating directly on the filesystem of a Linux host, so there's no intermediate VM between our files and Docker.
 This means that there's no meaningful performance penalty, so commands run in Docker have almost identical performance characteristics to commands run locally.